 On July 31st, ACI Jet threw a lavish celebration at its newly opened FBO at Orange County’s John Wayne Airport.
 Jetset was proud to be in attendance celebrating this significant event for California’s private aviation community.
 We make no secret that ACI Jet is one of our favorite FBOs in the world.
-In the last issue, I wrote about how in a true David and Goliath story, the company prevailed over the larger competition to become the newest FBO at John Wayne, and on Page __, you can read all about the first-rate maintenance programs at their facilities.
+In the last issue, I wrote about how in a true David and Goliath story, the company prevailed over the larger competition to become the newest FBO at John Wayne, and you can read all about the first-rate maintenance programs at their facilities.
 But it’s the other things the FBO does to give back that help distinguish it even more.

 The evening was a lavish affair made even more special by a $25,000 donation made to various funds in memory of fallen officer Keith Boyer.
 Boyer was a 27-year veteran of nearby city Whittier’s police force and honoring him was a great demonstration of ACI’s commitment to its community.
 The money will go to benefit the Whittier Police Officer’s Association, which supports families of police officers and provides funding for community initiatives in Whittier, and the Keith Boyer Memorial Scholarship Fund, a charity devoted to providing funding for local high school students pursuing an education in music.
 (Boyer was a lifelong musician.)